Blewog/Elthon/README.md

 ## The save function
 # save.text()
-save.text() saves text to the SaveFunctionHistory.txt file sort of like a clipboard.\
+save.text() saves text to the SaveFunctionHistory.txt file (or whatever file you put in the paranthesis) sort of like a clipboard.\
 Heres a basic example:
 ```
 from Elthon import save